numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

     numpy.ctypeslib
     numpy.emath
-    numpy.f2py  # only a couple of public functions, like `compile` and `get_include` numpy.math
+    numpy.f2py  # only a couple of public functions, like `compile` and `get_include` numpy.lib.stride_tricks
-    numpy.lib.stride_tricks
     numpy.rec
     numpy.types

-    # Legacy (prefer not to use).
-Third grouping in the reference guide.
+    # Legacy (prefer not to use, there are better alternatives and/or this code
+    # is deprecated or isn't reliable).
+This will be a third grouping in the
+    # reference guide; it's still there, but de-emphasized and the problems
+    # with it or better alternatives are explained in the docs.
     numpy.char
     numpy.distutils
-    numpy.matrixlib  # or deprecate?
+    numpy.ma

     # To remove
     numpy.compat
     numpy.core  # rename to _core
     numpy.doc
+    numpy.math
     numpy.matlib
+    numpy.matrixlib
     numpy.version

     # To clean out or somehow deal with: everything in `numpy.lib`